Jalen-Dunlap/jalen-dunlap.github.io/_posts/8-5-2022_My beginning.md

 ## Next week's Goals or project of attack

 I really would like to refrain from burning out on any one project as that would derail the whole purpose of developing the things that I enjoy.
 So each week will have a target project for development.
 I will try to outline what the next project update will entail and the goals I am setting for myself.
+Along all of these sections I will try and show what I can for images and visuals to make it as interesting as possible

+If there are any ideas for signatures of signoffs that I should use please let me know.